Street Use Permits

 - Complete and print the Neighborhood Block Party Permit Application.

-- Gather signatures from everyone whose home would be impacted by the closed street using the page included with the Neighborhood Block Party Permit Application.
+- Gather signatures from everyone whose home would be impacted by the closed street on the third page of the Neighborhood Block Party Permit Application.

-- Attach to your application a drawn or computer-printed map of your street with the proposed closure depicted.
+- Attach to your application and a hand-drawn or computer-printed map of your street with the proposed closure depicted.

 - After receiving your permit, print as many street closure signs as you need (or you may create your own).

 - Have a lovely time with friends and neighbors.

 Door-to-door sales are a product of America's capitalism and are protected in many ways by the same United States Constitutional rights that protect all aspects of the "American Way of Life."
 Local governments can, however, ask those conducting such business to register so that there is contact information to use in case of problems.

 The Town's ordinance regulating solicitors does not apply to schools, civic organizations, churches or political campaigns.